SEO (Search Engine Optimization) is one of the critical parts of any blog. It takes too much time in learning and understanding the SEO step by step.

 In WordPress, the Yoast WordPress SEO plugin made it easy for every blogger to implement SEO tricks.
 It means, it will do 80% of your on-page SEO work, rest 20% is yours.

 It has more than 1M+ active downloads per WordPress repository.

 Only setting up a blog is not everything.
 Tell me, what is the benefit of writing a blog if no one reads it?
 Nothing?

-Yoast Local SEO plugin is that piece of software which will tell search engines, “Look, here are some great contents for your users”.
+Yoast Local SEO plugin is that piece of software that will tell search engines, “Look, here are some great content for your users”.
 Because Yoast ensures that you have written quality and search engines friendly content.

-Google search engine loves quality contents.
+Google search engine loves quality content.
 I’m sure, you will not miss the opportunity to be loved by Google.

 Yoast is user-friendly and very easy to handle.
 This is also one of the reasons people love the Yoast SEO plugin a lot.
 It provides almost everything which is required to make a blog fully SEO optimized.

 - Optimize for keywords, keyphrases, synonyms, related keywords and all word forms of those.

 - Readability check – Flesch Reading Ease score